-Pulse Dynamics of Reaction-Diffusion Systems joint work with M. Mimura (Hiroshima University) 1 Introduction In nature, many kinds of spatial and/or temporal patterns are observed, some of them are simple and the others are complicated.
+Dynamics of pulse-like localized solutions in reaction- diffusion systems Shin-Ichiro Ei (Yokohama City University) 栄 伸一郎 (横浜市立大学) joint work with M. Mimura (Hiroshima University) 1 Introduction In nature, many kinds of spatial and/or temporal patterns are observed, some of them are simple and the others are complicated.
 To understand theoretically the dynamics of such patterns, many model equations have been proposed and analyzed.
 Among them, some sort of reaction- diffusion systems are one of the most familar classes.
-Recently, several reaction-diffusion model equations have been known as examples exhibiting various complicated behaviors of solutions; self-replicating behavior of pulses ([6] and its references), reflection of pulses ([3]), the behavior of pulses like elastic objects (e.g. [1], [4], [8], [7]).
+Recently, several reaction-diffusion model equations have been known as examples exhibiting various complicated behaviors of solutions; self-replicating behavior of pulses ([8] and its references), reflection of pulses ([4]), the behavior of pulses like elastic objects (e.g. [2], [5], [10], [9]).
 In this report, we specially consider the particle like dynamics of pulses in two dimensional space and give a theoretical basis to it.
-In [4], following reaction-diffuison systems which has a moving localized solution in two dimensional space was proposed: (1.1) $$\begin{cases} \sigma u_t = \varepsilon \Delta u + \varepsilon^{-1} f(u, v, w), \\ v_t = \Delta v + u - v + h_1, \\ \tau w_t = d\Delta w + u - w + h_2, \end{cases}$$ where $f(u, v, w) = ru - u^3 - k_1v - k_2w$ .
+In [5], following reaction-diffuison systems which has a moving localized solution in two dimensional space was proposed: (1.1) $$\begin{cases} \sigma u_t = \varepsilon \Delta u + \varepsilon^{-1} f(u, v, w), \\ v_t = \Delta v + u - v + h_1, \\ \tau w_t = d\Delta w + u - w + h_2, \end{cases}$$ where $f(u, v, w) = ru - u^3 - k_1v - k_2w$.
 They showed numerically the existence of a moving localized solution, say travelling spot, under suitable conditions (Fig.1).
-They also showed numerically multi-travelling spots interact like elastic objects (Fig.2).
+They also showed numerically multi travelling spots interact like elastic objects (Fig.2).
+Very recently, such particle like dynamics have been also observed in real experiments and several model equations which exhibit similar dynamics have been proposed ([7], [1]).
 In order to understand these phenomena, we first consider the existence of a travelling spot in two dimensional space under suitable conditions.
 To show the existence of such moving solutions, we assume the existence of stable (radially) symmetric stationary solutions and when it loses the stability, we construct a travelling spot as the bifurcating solutions from it.
 Secondly, we analyze their interactions when there exist multiple travelling spots.